Your Right to Choose a Repair Shop After an Insurance Claim

 Step-by-Step Guide to Choosing Your Own Shop

 1. Review your policy first.
 Look for language about repair shop choice, preferred networks, and parts coverage.
-Understanding your policy before a loss puts you in a stronger position.
-Learn more about car insurance claim reimbursement to understand how payments work.
+Understanding how insurers assess car damage helps you anticipate how repair estimates are generated before work begins.

 2. Notify your insurer before repairs begin.
 Always inform your insurance company of your chosen shop before work starts, as required by most policies.

 3. Get at least two independent estimates.
 Obtain quotes from two or three certified shops of your choosing — not insurer-recommended ones.
-These serve as leverage.
+These serve as leverage and help you identify a lowball adjuster estimate.

 4. Ask your shop to reference OEM repair procedures.
 When submitting estimates and supplements, shops backed by manufacturer repair guidelines carry more weight in disputes.

 6. Escalate if necessary.
-If steering persists, invoke your state's consumer protection laws, reference the Federal Consent Decree, and contact your state's Department of Insurance.
+If steering persists, reference your state's anti-steering laws and contact your state's Department of Insurance.
+The federal REPAIR Act, if passed, may provide additional leverage in the future.

 Quick Reference: Your Rights at a Glance